department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/dependency-verification/research-design/usability-testing-1/dependent-verifiy-usability-1-convo-guide.md

 - Do users identify the “add or remove dependents” button as a way to make updates?
 - Do users understand what could happen if their dependents are wrong?

-### Task 2A / Review dependents / 2 minutes
+### Task 2.2 / Make Changes to Dependents / 2 minutes
 Modal intercepts user.
 - `observe reaction`
 - Why do you think you're seeing this now?
 - How often do expect to see this?
-- After user clicks “Remove dependent” link: This is where we run into a feature we haven’t prototyped yet.
+- After user clicks “Make changes to dependents” button: This is where we run into a feature we haven’t prototyped yet.
 What would you expect to happen now?

 #### Things to look for:
-- Note: The link for this will not work
 - Does the user use the “add or remove dependents” button or try to bypass the modal in another way?
-- Does the user find the “remove dependent” link?
 - What do users expect will happen after they remove a dependent?

 <!--